tc39/proposal-structs/ATTACHING-BEHAVIOR.md

 Object.getPrototypeOf(s).whereAmI = () => { return "local to B" };
 ```

-Semantically, agent-local prototypes is equivalent to a per-agent `WeakMap` keyed by some abstract "type identifier" corresponding to the shared struct (e.g. the underlying `map` in V8's object representation).
+Semantically, realm-local prototypes is equivalent to a per-realm `WeakMap` keyed by some abstract "type identifier" corresponding to the shared struct (e.g. the underlying `map` in V8's object representation).
+This key is not exposed to user code.

-### Realm-local?

-It is an open design question whether the right granularity is agent-local or Realm-local.

-The concept of an agent is not currently reified in the language, so a Realm may be the more natural choice.
-On the other hand, requiring prototype setup per-Realm may be onerous and unnecessary for most applications.

 ## Coordinating identity continuity among workers